jocoder22/NewYork_Airbnb/README.md

     - csv file contained cleaned dataset ready for analysis

  ## Analysis questions
- Following the CRISP-DM process this project tend to find solutions to the following questions
+ Following the CRISP-DM process this project will find solutions to the following questions

 * Question I
    - Where are the Airbnb rooms in New York City?